Thousands told to flee 3 towns ahead of fast California fire

-CASTAIC, Calif.
+WEED, Calif.
 (AP) — A fast-moving fire in Northern California threatened hundreds of homes Friday and authorities ordered at least 5,000 residents across three communities to leave immediately.

-Residents of the towns of Weed, Lake Shastina and Edgewood in Siskiyou County were told to evacuate after the blaze spread to 500 acres in about an hour, the Siskiyou Sheriff’s Office said in a statement.
+Residents of the towns of Weed, Lake Shastina and Edgewood in Siskiyou County were told to evacuate after the blaze spread in hot and windy conditions to 500 acres in about an hour, the Siskiyou Sheriff’s Office said in a statement.

 Photos posted on social media showed massive flames in the town of Weed, about 70 miles north of the city of Redding.